zazuko/expressive-rdf-mapper/README.md

 ## License and Support

-The included [End-User License Agreement](EULA.md) covers personal, non-commercial use.
+Expressive RDF Mapper is free software, released under the [MIT License](LICENSE.txt)

-For commercial use, including commercial support, consult our [product page](https://zazuko.com/products/expressive-rdf-mapper/) at zazuko.com for more details.
+For commercial support, consult our [product page](https://zazuko.com/products/expressive-rdf-mapper/) at zazuko.com for more details.

-Please report issues and feature requests on the [issue-tracker](https://github.com/zazuko/xrm/issues).
-If you have other questions please post a message in the [RDF.community discussion forum](https://github.com/rdf-community/discussions/discussions).
+Please report issues and feature requests on Github.
+If you have other questions please post a message in the [RDF.community discussion forum](https://discuss.rdf.community/).